JaydenForYou/Spring/README.md

 ### License

-Rebirth is licensed under GNU General Public License Version 3 or later.
+Typecho Theme Spring is open source and released under the MIT License.